 Finding new horizons through organic certification

-In a strategic effort to reach out to new markets, the women of Baniata committed to certifying their local delicacies organic wild harvest to the Pacific Organic Standards (POS) through Participatory Guarantee Systems (PGS), under the guidance of the Pacific Organic and Ethical Trade Community (POETCom).
+In a strategic effort to reach new markets, the women of Baniata have committed to certifying their local wild harvest delicacies to the Pacific Organic Standards (POS) through Participatory Guarantee Systems (PGS), under the guidance of the Pacific Organic and Ethical Trade Community (POETCom).

-Dorence recently undertook the long journey to sell her communities’ Ngali nuts in another country.
-That experience provided her the opportunity to explain the importance of value-added organic markets to the shop owners at Biomonde Noumea.
+Dorence recently undertook the long journey to sell her community’s Ngali nuts in another country.
+The experience gave her the opportunity to explain the importance of value-added organic markets to the shop owners at Biomonde Noumea,

 In Honiara, the Ngali nuts are bought by Sol Agro, a local company that supports organic product development in rural communities.
 Sol Agro then exports the nuts to Biomonde Noumea, a health food retailer in New Caledonia.
 They also export to Bulaccino a chain of café’s in Fiji.